zowe/docs-site/docs/user-guide/zosmf-lite.md

 #### Procedure

 1. If you run z/OS V2R2 or V2R3, download job IZUNUSEC and upload this job to z/OS.
-If you run z/OS V2R4, IZUNUSEC is located at SYS1.SAMPLIB.
+If you run z/OS V2R4, locate job IZUNUSEC at SYS1.SAMPLIB.
 2. Review and edit the job, if necessary.
 3. Submit IZUNUSEC as a batch job on your z/OS system.
 4. Connect your user ID to IZUADMIN group.